nazar-pc/CleverStyle-Framework/docs/quick-start/Events.md

 * admin/System/components/plugins/disable
 * System/Page/rebuild_cache

-Usually, system events are stated with *System/*, other components (modules and plugins) similarly starts with component name.
-Events, that are used in admin section are prefixed by *admin*, for api with *api*.
+Usually, system events are stated with `System/`, other components (modules and plugins) similarly starts with component name.
+Events, that are used in admin section are prefixed by `admin`, for api with `api` and for CLI with `cli`.

 It is a good practice to put into file, that runs event such comment section:
 ```